praydog/uevr-docs/src/plugins/lua/types/UFunction.md

 ### `function:hook_ptr(pre, post)`

 Hooks the UFunction with the specified pre and post function pointers.
+Functions can be `nil` if you only want to use one but not the other.

 Pre Signature: `bool pre(fn: UFunction*, obj: UObject*, locals: StructObject*, result: void*)`

 Return `false` to skip the original function.
+Not returning at all is equivalent to returning `true`.

 Post Signature: `void post(fn: UFunction*, obj: UObject*, locals: StructObject*, result: void*)`